-Stillsoho is a series of intimate black and white portraits of artists, writers and flanneurs taken in Soho, London when I worked at the French House pub.
+Stillsoho is a multidisciplinary project documenting a generation of artists, writers, friends and lovers whom I met while working at the French House pub in Soho, London and dates from 1999 to approx 2010.
 Inspired by the work of John Deakin, Ida Kar and Brassai, those who captured the Soho and Paris demi-monde of their times, I was conscious of documenting a new generation of Sohoites and the landscape of a disappearing London.
-Some of the people and places in Stillsoho such as The Colony Rooms, the favourite haunt of Francis Bacon and Lucien Freud, no longer exist, or in the case of Sebastian Horsley, are sadly no longer alive.
+Some of the people and places in Stillsoho such as The Colony Rooms no longer exist or in the case of Sebastian Horsley, are sadly no longer alive.

-The series is a document of a Soho that was still bohemian and elegantly hedonistic, when it was still driven by its history and its fast and louche past characters.
-The ghosts of these regulars and members of the pubs and clubs on Dean Street, were very much present and talked about.
-That the whole project was shot on film, and that the pictures look like they were taken many years previously, is important for the sense of nostalgia that pervaded the atmosphere in what I thought was a cultural utopia.
+Stillsoho is a document of a Soho that was still elegantly hedonistic, when it was still driven by its history and its fast and louche past characters.
+The ghosts of former habituées such as Francis Bacon, Lucian Freud, John Deakin, Elizabeth Smart, and Ida Kar, were very much present and talked about.
+It was a Soho that was at the heart of the city - for the classless, stateless, and timeless, full of eccentricities, awkwardness, and excitement.

 I was a participant in this narrative, and captured this story through black and white analogue photography.
 Other narrative layers include ephemera and archival items in the form of letters, the exchange of gifts, and a collection of passport photos of regular French House customers.

 Stillsoho is also the story of my introduction to this very special part of London life, one that gave me an education into friendship, love, family, poetry, art, obsession, addiction, heartbreak, disappointment, and beauty.
 This was a transformative time for me.
 Soho, and Dean Street in particular, became the centre of my universe.
 I felt that I had found a cultural utopia in this magical other place and it was the first time in my life I had truly felt part of a community.